emiyl/dsi.cfw.guide-archive/guide/installing-hiyacfw.md

 5. Power on your console
   - HiyaCFW's splash screen should appear
   - If it does not, it's most likely because your SD card is larger than 4GB; follow [Replacing the System Menu with DSiMenu++](/more/replacing-system-menu) as noted at the top of the page

-Your system should now boot from the SD card instead of the internal NAND.
+Your system will now boot from the SD card instead of the internal NAND.

 [Finalizing Setup](/guide/finalizing-setup){: .btn .btn--light-outline}
 {: style="text-align: center;"}